It is totally possible, and even INTEGRAL, that you practice self-care during lockdown!

 23. Do a brain dump

-Sometimes when stress gets to us, we can feel overwhelmed.
+Sometimes when stress gets to us, we can feel overwhelmed, especially when we’re parents.
 A brain dump is a quick and effective way of getting things out of our head.

 Usually, I’ll get out my journal and just write down everything that’s bothering me… sometimes in list form, sometimes in narrative form.

 Either way, a brain dump is an effective stress relief and self-care technique during lockdown!

 24. Write a letter